jogecodes/transformerAD/output/WUSTL-IIoT/README.md

 ## Output directory
-Saved executions from test-main.py running will be stored in this directory.
+Results from executions of test-main.py will be stored in this directory.